jundalisay/spblist/content/en/research/sarkar/yogic-treatments/ulcer.md

 If the ulcer is in the stomach, the patient suffers pain immediately after eating.

-But if that ulcer forms inside the duodenum, the pain starts after a short.
+But if that ulcer forms inside the duodenum, the pain starts after a short time.
 - In this case, the pain originates to the right of the navel.

 With gastric ulcers, the consumed food has less opportunity inside the body to be digested.
 This makes the patient thin and worn out.